 When frame rate is maintained, the experience feels real and is enjoyable.
 When it doesn’t happen in time, the previous frame is shown which can be disorienting.
 The following graphic shows an example of judder during the basic game loop:

 Basic Game Loop with Judder

 When you move your head and the world doesn’t keep up, this can be jarring and break immersion.

 ATW is a technique that shifts the rendered image slightly to adjust for changes in head movement.
 Although the image is modified, your head does not move much, so the change is slight.

 Additionally, to smooth issues with the user’s computer, game design, or the operating system, ATW can help fix irregularities or moments when the frame rate unexpectedly drops.

 The following graphic shows an example of frame drops when ATW is applied:

 Game Loop with ATW

-ATW is automatically applied by the Oculus Compositor--you do not need to enable or tune it.
+ATW is automatically applied by the Oculus Compositor; you do not need to enable or tune it.
 Although ATW reduces latency, make sure that your application or experience makes frame rate.

-Stereoscopic eye views are rendered to textures, which are then warped onto the display to correct for the distortion caused by wide angle lenses in the headset.
+Stereoscopic eye views are rendered to textures, which are then warped onto the display to correct for the distortion caused by the wide angle lenses in the headset.